miekg/gitopper/gitopper.8.md

 A service can be in 5 states: OK, FREEZE, ROLLBACK (which is a FREEZE to a previous commit) and BROKEN/DIFF.

-These state are not carried over when gitopper crashes/stops (maybe we want this to be persistent, would be nice to have this state in the git repo somehow?).
+These states are not carried over when gitopper crashes/stops (maybe we want this to be persistent, would be nice to have this state in the git repo somehow?).

 * `OK`: everything is running and we're tracking upstream.